 NATIONAL ARTICHOKE HEARTS DAY

-March 16th is National Artichoke Hearts Day.
-According to the California Artichoke Advisory Board, artichokes are a good source of antioxidants, vitamin C, folate and magnesium.
+According to the California Artichoke Advisory Board, artichokes are a good source of antioxidants, vitamin C, folate, and magnesium.
 The antioxidants in artichokes are very good for your liver and help promote healthy skin.
-Artichokes are also high in fiber, calcium and protein while low in calories.
-For all of these reasons, along with being fat-free and cholesterol free, artichokes are truly a healthy and delicious food to celebrate!
+Artichokes are also high in fiber, calcium, and protein while low in calories.
+For all of these reasons, along with being fat-free and cholesterol-free, artichokes are truly a healthy and delicious food to celebrate!

 - The total antioxidant capacity of an artichoke flower head is one of the highest reported for vegetables.